jwdevos/gobgp-mrt-injection-lab/README.md

 ## Bootstrapping The Lab
+Use the following steps to get the lab up and running:
 **Step 1:** Clone this repository to a convenient location.
 In this case the home directory of the root user was used.
 The rest of the steps must be performed from inside the lab directory
 **Step 2:** Make the required custom Docker containers available by using the supplied Dockerfiles and building them:
 ```